 The current plans would roughly triple the capacity of the equipment approved six years ago by the district council.

-County officers had recommended approval of the application helped by an 11th hour withdrawal of an objection by West Sussex County Highways.
+County officers have recommended approval of the application helped by an 11th hour withdrawal of an objection by West Sussex County Highways.

 “Our response will be determined by that opinion.
 It could go several ways.”

-CDC ward member for Kirdford and Wisborough Green Josef Ransley was supporting them in opposing the plans.
+CDC ward member for Kirdford and Wisborough Green Josef Ransley is supporting them in opposing the plans.

 “This application may be seen as a complicated one unless we remember the basic principles and then it only too apparent that it is simply inappropriate.

-Objections had also been raised by Kirdford Parish Council and more than 400 others, with concerns about the adverse impact on the rural area and the noise and working hours of the plant.
+Objections have also been raised by Kirdford Parish Council and more than 400 others, with concerns about the adverse impact on the rural area and the noise and working hours of the plant.

 The Protect Our Rural Environment group (PORE) has collected around 900 signatures for a petition against the plans.